isc-projects/isc-dnssec-guide/src/signing.rst

 -  Kexample.com.+008+00472.private

-The two files ending in .key are your public keys.
-These contain the DNSKEY resource records that will appear in the zone.
-The two files ending in .private are your private keys, and contain the information that ``named`` actually uses to sign the zone.
+The two files ending in .key are the public keys.
+These contain the DNSKEY resource records that appear in the zone.
+The two files ending in .private are the private keys, and contain the information that ``named`` actually uses to sign the zone.

-Of the two pairs, one is the zone-signing key (ZSK), and one is the key-signing Key (KSK).
-We can tell which is which by looking at the file contents (actual keys shortened for display):
+Of the two pairs, one is the zone-signing key (ZSK), and one is the key-signing key (KSK).
+We can tell which is which by looking at the file contents (the actual keys are shortened here for ease of display):

 ::